Umberto Klinger: 1st Post-war period

 He was a personal friend of Quadrumviro Italo Balbo and part, in the city of Ferrara, of a small group of Balbo's strict associates, including the journalist Nello Quilici and the Jewish lawyer Renzo Ravenna.
 He participated in "The economic reconstruction of the province of Ferrara" project, signed together with the same Balbo and Vittorio Cini and served as Federal Secretary of the city.

 Oversaw the organization of Ala Littoria S.A., the first Italian flag airline with public capital, the result of the merger of six private companies.

-Elected deputy in 1934 for the XXIX Legislature Klinger intervened on civil aviation issues, in particular on the delays in the organization of a trans-Atlantic link recommended by Balbo before taking up the post of Governor of Libya.
+At the 1934 Italian general election, which was the last under the rule of the fascists, Klinger was elected to the Chamber of Deputies of the Kingdom of Italy.
+Klinger spoke there on civil aviation, in particular on the delays in the organization of a trans-Atlantic link recommended by Balbo before taking up the post of Governor of Libya.

-In the position of president and chief executive he oversaw the expansion of his air company Mediterranean and Northern European networks and the implementation of regular trade links between the mother country and the colonies in the Horn of Africa and the African continent in general.
+As president and chief executive, Klinger oversaw the expansion of his air company's Mediterranean and Northern European networks and the implementation of regular trade links between the mother country and the Italian colonies in the Horn of Africa and the rest of Africa.

 In 1938, along with the commander Carlo Tonini, he made a Cant Z.506 double crossing of the Atlantic Ocean in view of the launch of regular lines with Latin America.
-As part of the project sent experts to Salt Island, in the archipelago of Cape Verde, to study the possibility of installing an intermediate stop, and Buenos Aires to check the convenience of using the flights of Corporaciòn Sul Americana de Servicios Aereos as a link between the hinterland of Argentine and neighboring countries with the Italian Atlantic line.
+As part of the project he sent experts to Salt Island, in the archipelago of Cape Verde, to study the possibility of installing an intermediate stop, and to Buenos Aires to check the convenience of using the flights of Corporaciòn Sul Americana de Servicios Aereos as a link between the hinterland of Argentina and neighboring countries with the Italian Atlantic line.

 World War II

 Klinger participated in the Second World War with the rank of Lieutenant Colonel pilot of the reserve, receiving five silver medals, one of which given "on the field".
-He realized the first war air link with the Viceroy of Ethiopia, Duke Amedeo of Aosta, in Addis Ababa.
-With nocturnal flights over deserts and enemy territories, he established air routes for the supply of Italian East Africa, precluded by the closure of the Suez Canal by the Britons.
-Then followed the command of 114º Independent Group of Terrestrial Bombers, and the appointment as Chief of Staff of the Special Air Service who had the task of supplying the Italian troops in Tunisia, and the organization of paratroopers special operations.
-An experienced pilot, Umberto had logged over 4,600 flying hours at the controls of different types of aircraft, of which 940 hours in wartime.
+He realized the first war air link with the Viceroy of Ethiopia, Prince Amedeo, Duke of Aosta, in Addis Ababa.
+With nocturnal flights over deserts and enemy territories, he established air routes for the supply of Italian East Africa, precluded by the closure of the Suez Canal by the British.
+After that he took command of 114th Independent Group of Terrestrial Bombers and was appointed as Chief of Staff of the Special Air Service, with the task of supplying the Italian troops in Tunisia and organizing paratroopers special operations.
+An experienced pilot himself, Klinger had logged over 4,600 flying hours at the controls of different types of aircraft, of which 940 hours were in wartime.